 Each College at Fordham University offers academic advising for their students.
-Class deans for each College assist students with general advising regarding the core curriculum, exploring a major or minor discipline of study, discussion about planning students’ undergraduate academic careers and future aspirations, course registration, course and university withdrawal, internal and external transfers, transfer and test credit, and absence reports.
+Class deans for Fordham College at Rose Hill (FCRH), Fordham College at Lincoln Center (FCLC), and the Gabelli School of Business (GSB) assist students with general advising regarding the core curriculum, exploring a major or minor discipline of study, discussion about planning students’ academic careers and future aspirations, course registration, course and university withdrawal, internal and external transfers, transfer and test credit, and absence reports.
 They also assist students experiencing academic difficulty and personal issues that may be impacting their performance in class.

-In Fordham College at Rose Hill, each class has its own class dean who serves as an advisor for that particular year.
-In addition, all FCRH freshman are enrolled in the Freshman Advising Program, which pairs FCRH freshmen with full-time faculty and/or administrators who serve as primary advisors and with upperclass students who serve as a student adviser.
+In Fordham College at Rose Hill, each class has its own class dean who serves in a broad advisory capacity for students In addition, all FCRH freshman are participate in the Core Advising Program, which pairs FCRH freshmen with full-time faculty and/or administrators who serve as primary advisors and with upper-class students who serve as Faculty Advisor Student Assistant (FASA).
 Meetings are held with their students individually and in groups throughout their first academic year.
-All FCRH sophomores who have not yet declared a major participate in the Sophomore Advising Program, which provides the opportunity for students who have not yet declared a major to continue meeting with their freshman advisor.
-While juniors and seniors receive most of their advising from faculty in their major department/program, class deans continue to help with core curriculum and graduation requirements.
+Core Advisors continue to work with undeclared first-semester sophomores.
+While juniors and seniors receive most of their advising from faculty in their major department/program, class deans continue to advise students on the completion of the core curriculum and graduation requirements.

 The Gabelli School of Business has a dean for each of the four classes, plus additional deans for transfer students, business minors, and evening students.
 These class deans offer a full range of academic counseling.
 They help students choose a major, minor, and/or area of concentration, plan their curriculum, and register.
 The deans are also available to discuss academic issues, time management, study habits, clubs, and other matters that improve academic and social interactions.
 The deans work in conjunction with other specialized staff to offer a full suite of personal and professional development workshops, internships, and service activities.